Warranty and Care

 Fatal cracks, splinters, and catastrophic limb failures are covered UNDER PROPER USE.

-If your bow breaks due to a defect in the wood under normal hunting/shooting conditions (and inside the warranty period), it will be repaired or replaced hassle-free with a bow of the same species and similar draw-weight as quickly as I am able.
+If your bow breaks within the warranty period due to a defect in the wood under normal hunting/shooting conditions, it will be repaired or replaced hassle-free with a bow of the same species and similar draw-weight as quickly as I am able.

 Negligent use and breakage caused by another person are not covered.
 If you follow this care guide, it’s nearly impossible for a negligent break to happen.